MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 </ol>

-### You can export whenever you want.
+### You can export whatever you want.
 Although at times this involves using data.frame() for example:

 <details>
 <summary><strong> Combining </strong></summary>